 Steps on How to Edit the Hosts File on Macbook, Mac with Latest MacOS

-Apple didn’t make any changes on the path of the hosts file location and Command syntax for the older OS X version.
-Same steps you can try on any OS X version.
+Apple didn’t make any changes to the path of the hosts file location and Command syntax for the older OS X version.
+Same steps you can try them on any OS X version.

 I recommend using the Command Line method to open the host file on your Mac.
-Due to Security Reasons, the Simple folder method on Your Mac or MacBook Doesn’t allow editing hosts file directly like a simple file.
+Due to Security Reasons, the Simple folder method on Your Mac or MacBook Doesn’t allow editing host files directly like a simple file.
 It would help if you changed on a duplicate Hosts file first.
 So,

 Second Way: Open & Edit Hosts File on Mac Without Terminal Command

-You can make changes by shortcut keys give on-screen.
+You can make changes by shortcut keys given on-screen.

 1: Open a Finder Window on your Mac.